zammad/zammad-admin-documentation/channels/microsoft365/accounts/register-app.rst

          Not adding users / groups and providing the granted admin consent right away will cause Microsoft to enforce at least the first user to be requested to provide a reason for the consent request.
-After that Microsoft will automatically grand the consent for your tenant.
+After that Microsoft will automatically grant the consent for your tenant.

       .. figure:: /images/channels/microsoft365/accounts/register-app/04-optional-configure-admin-consent.gif
          :alt: Screencast showing how to enable user based admin consent